-This is a step-by-step guide on how to monitor user activity in Linux and record remote SSH sessions on any endpoint with the Syteca software agent installed.
+This is a step-by-step guide on how to record SSH sessions in Linux and monitor user activity of local and remote users on any endpoint with the Syteca software agent installed.
 This article is also useful for organizations that want to explore Syteca’s capabilities.
 Learn how to:

 - Receive alerts about suspicious user activity on Linux endpoints